valevo/SABIO/experiments/README.md

 => can make this more general by not using clusters but distance instead (i.e. top pairs (`w1`, `w2`) s.t. `PMI(w1, w2)` is maximised and `d(w1, w2)` and is above some threshold

+### TODO

+ - given an n-gram, get iterator over documents in which n-gram occurs (sorted by some criterion)
+ - given an n-gram, get iterator over high-ranking n-grams which occur in the same document

 ## ex2